 AWS CDK is available to define and deploy AWS resources in all public regions.
 Since AWS CDK leverages the CloudFormation service, refer to Regional Products and Services for details about specific resource availability per AWS Region.

 Q: Are there any resource limits or restrictions applied to AWS CDK?

 Since AWS CDK leverages CloudFormation, AWS CDK applications are subject to the same limits imposed by the CloudFormation service.

 Q: What is the relationship between AWS CDK and AWS Solutions Constructs?

-AWS Solutions Constructs is an open-source library extension of the AWS CDK.
-AWS Solutions Constructs provide customers with a collection of vetted, multi-service architecture patterns built using the best practices established by the AWS Well-Architected Framework.
-AWS Solutions Constructs requires installation of the AWS CDK as a prerequisite; for instructions how to add AWS Solutions Constructs to your AWS CDK environment, please see our development guide.
+AWS Solutions Constructs is an open-source library extension of AWS CDK.
+AWS Solutions Constructs provide you with a collection of vetted, multi-service architecture patterns built using the best practices established by the AWS Well-Architected Framework.
+AWS Solutions Constructs requires installation of the AWS CDK as a prerequisite.
+For instructions how to add AWS Solutions Constructs to your AWS CDK environment, please see our development guide.

 AWS Construct Library